Church of St. John the Baptist at the Béguinage: History

-Because their community had grown to 1200 beguines at the end of the 13th century, a larger Gothic church was built at the same location where the present-day building is located.
-The women engaged in weaving wool, and from the 16th century onward, in making lace.
+Because their community had grown to 1,200 beguines by the end of the 13th century, a larger Gothic church was built where the present-day building is located.
+The women weaved wool, and from the 16th century onward, made lace.
 From the start, the Rue du Béguinage/Begijnhofstraat ("Beguines Street") formed the main axis of this large triangular domain of which the Rue de Laeken/Lakensestraat ("Laeken Street") formed the base.
-The area between the Rue de Laeken and the Quai au Bois à Brûler/Brandhoutkaai was known as the Beguinage Quarter during the Middle Ages.
+The area between the Rue de Laeken and the Quai au Bois à Brûler/Brandhoutkaai was known as the Beguinage Quarter at that time.

 The beguines were dispersed in 1797 during the French regime.
 The grounds were parcelled out gradually and streets laid out.
 The infirmary was renovated and transformed into the Grand Hospice Pachéco.
+The last houses of the beguinage disappeared in 1856.

 The church was designated a historic monument on 5 March 1936.
-In 1998, the tragic expulsion of the Nigerian asylum seeker Semira Adamu, who died after police violence, triggered the occupation of the church from October 1998 to January 1999 by political refugee candidates awaiting regularisation.
+In 1998, the expulsion of the Nigerian asylum seeker Semira Adamu, who died after police violence, triggered the occupation of the church from October 1998 to January 1999 by political refugee candidates awaiting regularisation.

 Building

-The previous church was a Gothic building with three naves and a transept that was destroyed by calvinists in 1584 during the Calvinist Republic of Brussels which lasted from 1577 to 1585.
+The previous church was a Gothic building with three naves and a transept that was destroyed by Calvinists in 1584 during the Calvinist Republic of Brussels, which lasted from 1577 to 1585.
 The beguines decided to rebuild their church in Baroque style and its construction started in 1657.
-Attributed to the Flemish architect Lucas Faydherbe, this church is a notable illustration of the Italian-influenced Flemish Baroque style of the 17th century.
-Its facade is considered to be one of the most beautiful in Belgium.
+Attributed to the Flemish architect Lucas Faydherbe, this church is a notable illustration of the Italian-influenced Brabantine Baroque style of the 17th century.
+Its façade is considered to be one of the most beautiful in Belgium.
 The church was restored after a fire ravaged the roof in November 2000.